top of page

 WHENCE COMES JUSTICE?

 We turn our focus on the ground of ethics.
 Upon what idea or religion or materialistic philosophy can we find sufficient, reliable ethic that is applicable cross-culturally?
-This is the beginning of a longer consideration.
-More thoughts will be added, though admittedly, I am slow on progress.
+More thoughts will be added, though admittedly, I am slow on to post.
 Hey, I have a life to life.
 I appreciate your patience.

 1. Materialism and Morality